Bilal-Belli/JavaClassesClustering/README.md

-# U2FsdGVkX1
+# Java Classes Clustering Tool
-> Note: This repository is a university assignment
+> This is a tool that allows to visualise the relationships between Java classes in a Java project.

 ## Guide d'utilisation
 1. Cloner le projet : `git clone https://github.com/Bilal-Belli/U2FsdGVkX1.git` .